jimklimov/git-scripts/README.md

 your `PATH` (e.g. in `$USER/bin`, or symlinked to `/usr/bin`, etc.) and then they can be called as `git method-name`, such as `git zclone ws1 /tmp/buildws`.

+* The `_Jenkinsfile-check.sh` is an odd addition to the bunch: it is not (yet) a git method.
+This script allows to validate a `Jenkinsfile` that can automate your CI pipelines (instructions stored and tracked as code, rather than results of GUI clicks).
+It has an option however to "bump" the successfully passed file by committing it into the git repository, so (after a push) it will be used to drive actual builds and tests.
+This requires Jenkins REST API to to the actual tests, and the credentials to access the CI application server instance can be stored in a config file.

 Hope this helps,
 Jim Klimov